 15.4 The Seller assigns to the Buyer, with full title guarantee and free from all third party rights, all Intellectual Property Rights in the Goods, Documents and Tooling.

-15.5 The Supplier shall obtain waivers of all moral rights in the Goods to which any individual is now or may be at any future time entitled under Chapter IV of Part I of the Copyright Designs and Patents Act 1988 or any similar provisions of law in any jurisdiction.
+15.5 The Seller shall obtain waivers of all moral rights in the Goods to which any individual is now or may be at any future time entitled under Chapter IV of Part I of the Copyright Designs and Patents Act 1988 or any similar provisions of law in any jurisdiction.

-15.6 The Supplier shall, promptly at the Buyer’s request, do (or procure to be done) all such further acts and things and the execution of all such other documents as the Customer may from time to time require for the purpose of securing for the Customer the full benefit of the Contract, including all right, title and interest in and to the Intellectual Property Rights assigned to the Customer in accordance with this clause 15.
+15.6 The Seller shall, promptly at the Buyer’s request, do (or procure to be done) all such further acts and things and the execution of all such other documents as the Customer may from time to time require for the purpose of securing for the Customer the full benefit of the Contract, including all right, title and interest in and to the Intellectual Property Rights assigned to the Customer in accordance with this clause 15.

-15.7 The Seller shall at the request of the Buyer at any time immediately deliver all Documents and Tooling the property of the Buyer to the Buyer together with all copies thereof in its possession or control
+15.7 The Seller shall at the request of the Buyer at any time immediately deliver all Documents and Tooling the property of the Buyer to the Buyer together with all copies thereof in its possession or control.

-15.8 The Seller shall keep any Documents or Tooling or other property of the Buyer which is in the possession or under the control of the Seller safe, properly stored, in good condition and insured in their full value in the name of the Buyer
+15.8 The Seller shall keep any Documents or Tooling or other property of the Buyer which is in the possession or under the control of the Seller safe, properly stored, in good condition and insured in their full value in the name of the Buyer.

-15.9 The Seller shall indemnify the Buyer against the Indemnified matters in respect of any loss or damage to the Buyer's tangible property which is at any time in the Seller's possession or control
+15.9 The Seller shall indemnify the Buyer against the Indemnified matters in respect of any loss or damage to the Buyer's tangible property which is at any time in the Seller's possession or control.

-15.10 The Seller will indemnify the Buyer against the Indemnified Matters in respect of any claim (whether settled or not) which alleges that the Goods, Document and Tooling infringe any third party Intellectual Property Rights
+15.10 The Seller will indemnify the Buyer against the Indemnified Matters in respect of any claim (whether settled or not) which alleges that the Goods, Document and Tooling infringe any third party Intellectual Property Rights.

-16.1 The Seller shall keep in strict confidence all technical or commercial know-how, specifications, inventions, processes or initiatives which are of a confidential nature and have been disclosed to it by the Buyer, its employees, agents or subcontractors, and any other confidential information concerning the disclosing party's business, its products and services which the receiving party may obtain.
+16.1 The Seller shall keep in strict confidence all technical or commercial know-how, specifications, inventions, processes or initiatives which are of a confidential nature and have been disclosed to it by the Buyer, its employees, agents or subcontractors, and any other confidential information concerning the Buyer's business, its products and services which the Seller may obtain.
 The Seller shall only disclose such confidential information to those of its employees, agents and subcontractors who need to know it for the purpose of discharging the receiving party's obligations under the Contract, and shall ensure that such employees, agents and subcontractors comply with the obligations set out in this clause as though they were a party to the Contract.
-The Seller may also disclose such of the Buyer’s confidential information as is required to be disclosed by law, any governmental or regulatory authority or by a court of competent jurisdiction
+The Seller may also disclose such of the Buyer’s confidential information as is required to be disclosed by law, any governmental or regulatory authority or by a court of competent jurisdiction.

 16.2 This clause 16 shall survive termination of the Contract.